 Health Career Program Clinical Admission Criteria

-Learn about the health career program at HACC.
+Learn about applying to the clinical portion of health career programs at HACC.
 Review the criteria below to learn about acceptance into the program.

 How do I qualify for the program?